What is IgG?

 How is IgG subclass deficiency diagnosed?

-Diagnosis of IgG subclass deficiency is largely made on patient medical history and physical exam.
-IgG subclasses can be measured but the results of this testing are not always conclusive.
+Diagnosis of IgG subclass deficiency is made in a patient with a history of chronic bacterial infections.
+IgG subclasses can be measured, but the results of this testing are not always conclusive.
 Levels should be tested again in several months to determine if the values are truly abnormal.

 Diagnosis should also take into account the patient’s overall health, presenting symptoms, and response to vaccines.